 (b) Students counted in section (2) of this rule are not eligible under this section.

 (4) Pursuant to ORS 327.013(7)(a)(B), the resident school districts shall receive an additional .5 times the ADM of all eligible students enrolled in an English as a Second Language program.
-To be eligible, a student must be in the ADM of the school district in grades K through 12 and be a language minority student attending English as a Second Language (ESL) classes in a program, which meets basic U.S. Department of Education, Office of Civil Rights guidelines.
+To be eligible, a student must be in the ADM of the school district in grades K through 12 and be an English Language Learners attending English as a Second Language (ESL) classes in a program which meets basic U.S. Department of Education, Office of Civil Rights guidelines.
 These guidelines provide for:

 (a) Educational Theory and Approach that describes the district's educational approach (e.g., ESL, transitional bilingual education, structured English immersion, dual language, etc.) for educating English Language Learner (ELL) students that is recognized as a sound approach by experts in the field, or recognized as a legitimate educational strategy to ensure that ELL students acquire English language proficiency and are provided meaningful access to the educational program.